fedosejev/react.tips/data/how-to-use-default-properties-in-react/content.md

 <figcaption class="figure-caption">Code snippet 2.
 Panel.jsx</figcaption>
 </figure>

-`didYouKnowThat` and `whatIsUniqueAboutThisPanel` are both propeties that we expect to get from a parent component.
+`didYouKnowThat` and `whatIsUniqueAboutThisPanel` are both properties that we expect to get from a parent component.
 However, here we're making a design decision to not rely on the fact that `didYouKnowThat` will always be provided by a parent component.
 So we need to provide a default value for `didYouKnowThat` property in case a parent component forgets to do so.
 To do this React has [a special function](https://facebook.github.io/react/docs/component-specs.html#getdefaultprops): - `getDefaultProps`:

 <figure class="figure">
 <pre>